Hardziyevich/specific-group/java-programming/doc/oop/data-hiding.md

 ![alt text](../../etc/oop/data-hiding.png "Data Hiding")

-This was pretty much about data hiding and the related techniques.
-In the next chapter, you will learn about Encapsulation.
+This was pretty much about <b>data hiding</b> and the related techniques.
+In the next chapter, you will learn about
+<b>Encapsulation</b>.

 <hr>